 As the regulatory landscape expands, complex capital and tax structures become more critical to winning strategies.
 In addition, activism and shareholder director engagement issues increasingly raise paramount and provocative issues in traditional M&A practice.
 Consequently, the judgment and experience of a trusted advisor is a valuable commodity for Cadwalader clients.
 Lou provides the high profile transaction track record of an attorney who has handled some of the largest and most complex mergers and acquisitions and corporate finance transactions.
 An advocate for value creation, he is respected by his colleagues on both sides of the table.

-Lou is consistently listed in Chambers USA as one of the top M&A lawyers in the country, and included in Legal 500 and Best Lawyers in America.
-He is also a member of the Board of the Institute for Law and Economics at the University of Pennsylvania Law School and Wharton Business School.
+Regularly listed in Chambers USA as one of the top M&A lawyers in the country, and included in Legal 500 and Super Lawyers, Lou has been featured in Best Lawyers in America for ten consecutive years.
+Lou is a member of the Board of the Institute for Law and Economics at the University of Pennsylvania Law School and Wharton Business School.

 A graduate of Holy Cross College, where he earned his B.A., Lou received his M.B.A. in Finance at New York University and his J.D. from Fordham University School of Law.

 Prior to joining Cadwalader as a partner, Lou was a partner at Sage Gray Todd & Sims in New York.
 He is admitted to practice in the State of New York and is a member of the New York County Lawyers Association and the American Bar Association.